A7medrajab1/resume-screening/README.md

 Recruitment is often slowed down by manual resume screening.
 This project introduces a smart resume screening system that uses **NLP**, **LLMs**, and **data analysis** techniques to evaluate resumes by extracting key information like skills, experience, and education.
 It automatically compares resumes to job descriptions and provides feedback on candidate-job fit.

-This project was developed as part of our **DEPI Internship in collaboration with Banque Misr**, showcasing the potential of **AI in HR tech**.
+This project was developed as part of our **DEPI Internship in collaboration with EYouth**, showcasing the potential of **AI in HR tech**.

 ---